Belonging

 • Repair is possible after rupture

-• Curiosity exists, even when there’s disagreement
+• Curiosity exists, even when there is disagreement

-• Your “no” does not threaten connection
+• Your no does not threaten connection

 Practical ways to build belonging without forcing it

-• Name one small truth with a safe person, then notice what happens in you afterward.
+• Name one small truth with a safe person, then notice what happens in you afterward

-• Before you say yes, pause and ask: “What am I afraid will happen if I say no?”
+• Before you say yes, pause and ask what am I afraid will happen if I say no

-• After a hard interaction, try: “Of course that landed.
-I make sense.”
+• After a hard interaction, try of course that landed, I make sense

-• Choose one repeatable place where connection becomes more likely (a class, a group, a weekly coffee).
+• Choose one repeatable place where connection becomes more likely — a class, a group, a weekly coffee

-How therapy can support belonging
+How therapy can hold this

-Belonging isn’t something you earn by being easier to love.
+Belonging is not something you earn by being easier to love.
+Belonging grows when you stop disappearing.

 Frequently Asked Questions